firehoseio/firehose/README.md

 socket.io attempts to store connection state per node instance.
 Push makes no attempt to store connection state.

-Also, socket.io attempts to abstract a low-latency full duplex port.
-Push assumes that its impposible to simulate this in older web browsers that don't support WebSockets.
+Also, socket.io attempts to abstract a low-latency full-duplex port.
+Push assumes that its impossible to simulate this in older web browsers that don't support WebSockets.
 As such, Push focuses on low-latency server-to-client connections and encourages the use of HTTP transports for client-to-server communications.

 Finally, push attempts to solve data consistency issues and authentication by encourage the use of proxying to the web application.